-Human-centered design (HCD) is a liberal arts discipline rooted in Anthropology, Sociology, Psychology, Behavioral Economics, Art, Improvisational Theater, and Engineering.
+Human-centered design (HCD) is a liberal arts framework that draws from Anthropology, Sociology, Psychology, Behavioral Economics, Art, Improvisational Theater, and Engineering.
 Its core is the ability to empathize, define specific human needs, generate large numbers of ideas to meet those needs, create successive prototypes, and test the prototypes to learn more about what is really needed.

 Human-centered designers fall in love with problems rather than solutions and expect to be wrong before they create something truly worthwhile.